 Mr Emergency repairs, replaces and installs hot water models by made by the following brands;

 - Vulcan Gas Storage Heaters

 We also repair and replace hot water systems made by other brands.
 If your hot water system is not listed above, call Mr Emergency on 1300 064 164.

 Continuous Flow or Instantaneous Gas Hot Water Heaters

-Continuous Flow (also known as Instantaneous or tankless) hot water heaters do not need to store water in a tank; they are a compact system that heats water as and when you need it, whenever you turn on your hot water tap – the system detects this and automatically ignites the tanks burner – the water is heated instantaneously as it passes through the heat exchanger, providing an ‘on demand’ continuous heat flow 24/7.
+Continuous Flow (also known as Instantaneous or tankless) hot water heaters do not store water in a tank.
+They are a compact system that heats water only when you need it.
+Whenever you turn on your hot water tap, the system automatically ignites the burner and water is heated instantaneously as it passes through the heat exchanger.
+This provides ‘on demand’ continuous heat flow 24/7.

-Continuous Flow systems are compatible with natural gas, LPG and solar power and are very energy efficient, with most models having a 5-6 star energy efficiency rating – producing significantly less greenhouse gas emissions and will contribute to a dramatic reduction in your energy bills.
+These systems are compatible with natural gas, LPG and solar power.
+They are renowned for their energy efficiency, with most models having a 5-6 star energy efficiency rating and produce significantly less greenhouse gas emissions.
+Over time they will contribute to a dramatic reduction in your energy bills.

-The standard models have a continually burning pilot light, which can waste a certain amount of gas – but there are more economical models available that are installed with an electric ignition, these are usually cheaper to run.
+Standard models have a pilot light that burns constantly, which can waste a certain amount of gas.
+However there are more economical models available that are installed with an electric ignition.
+These are often cheaper to run.

-Continuous flow hot water heaters come in varying sizes to suit any home or commercial property.
+You can order Continuous Flow Hot Water models in various sizes to suit your home or commercial property.

 Click on the links below for further information on the brands of continuous flow hot water heaters recommended by the team from Mr. Emergency plumbing;